^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-NASA announced the need to study black mold found in the closed area of Chernobyl.
+NASA has announced the need to study the black mold found in the closed area of Chernobyl.

 During one of the regular inspections of the fourth power unit of the Chernobyl nuclear power plant, the robot discovered a strange dark substance of unknown origin on the inside of the sarcophagus.
-The material taken for a sample was sent for research, which then showed: we are talking about a specific mold with a high content of melanin.
-Scientists theorized that the fungus had purposely "darkened" in order to protect itself from radiation.
-Until this moment, the staff of the Institute of Microbiology and Virology of the National Academy of Sciences of Ukraine in Kiev had been studying melanin-containing fungal colonies found in soil samples near the sarcophagus for about fifteen years.
-As it turned out, mushrooms not only resist the harmful effects of radioactive rays, but also accelerate their growth and development under ionizing effects.
+The sampled material was sent for examination, which later showed that it was a specific mold with a high melanin content.
+Scientists suggested that the fungus had deliberately “darkened” in order to protect itself from radiation.
+Before this, employees of the Institute of Microbiology and Virology of the National Academy of Sciences of Ukraine in Kyiv had been studying fungal melanin-containing colonies found in soil samples near the sarcophagus for about fifteen years.
+As it turned out, the fungi not only resist the harmful effects of radioactive rays, but also accelerate their growth and development under ionizing influence.

-NASA experts have also expressed interest in studying the "Chernobyl" fungus that can absorb radioactive radiation.
-Moreover, the American Space Agency in the future will conduct a number of experiments with the fungus on board the ISS.
+NASA specialists have also expressed interest in studying the "Chernobyl" fungus, which is capable of absorbing radioactive radiation.
+Moreover, the American Space Agency will conduct a series of experiments with the fungus on board the ISS in the future.

-Subsequently, a scientific group, consisting of world experts, was able to prove that such types of melanin-containing fungi as Cryptococcus neoformans, Cladosporium sphaerospermum and Wangiella dermatitidis contribute to an increase in biomass and accumulate acetate mainly in conditions with a radioactive level that is five hundred times higher than usual.
-Experts in the field of biology note that this means that fungal organisms transform the flow of gamma rays into a chemical flow in much the same way as the plant world uses photosynthesis to produce oxygen from carbon dioxide.
+A subsequent research team of world experts was able to prove that types of melanin-containing fungi such as Cryptococcus neoformans, Cladosporium sphaerospermum and Wangiella dermatitidis increase biomass and accumulate acetate primarily in conditions with radioactive levels five hundred times higher than normal.
+Biology experts note that this means that fungi transform the flow of gamma rays into a chemical flow in much the same way that plants use photosynthesis to produce oxygen from carbon dioxide.

-Representatives of the American Space Agency assume that this process can be used as the development of bioactive products that protect against radioactive solar radiation, or be used at other nuclear power plants.
-In addition, it is possible to use the fungus as an energy store, which can become a biological analogue of solar batteries.
+Representatives of the American Space Agency assume that this process can be used to produce bioactive products that protect against radioactive solar radiation, or to use it at other nuclear power plants.
+In addition, it is possible to use the fungus as an energy accumulator, which can become a biological analogue of solar batteries.

-It is still unknown when exactly the assembly and sending of the mold to the International Space Station will take place.
-However, there is information that such an expedition is planned since 2016.
+It is not yet known when exactly the mold will be assembled and sent aboard the International Space Station.
+However, there is information that such an expedition has been planned since 2016.

 Information provided on the website